Aviral-G/ResumAI/README.md

 # ResumeAI

 **ResumeAI** is a Python-based automated resume refinement system that leverages OpenAI’s GPT-4o to tailor your resume's bullet points to better align with specific job descriptions.
-The system uses JSON data of your job experiences and projects, refines the bullet points using AI, converts the data into LaTeX format, before compiling it into a polished PDF resume.
+The system uses the principles of RAG by retreiving resume bullet points stored in a JSON format, augmenting them with OpenAI's API for customization, and then converting the new bullets into LaTeX format and compiling into a polished PDF resume.

 ## Table of Contents